brunobritodev/JPProject.IdentityServer4.SSO/README.md

 First you need to choose.

 * You need everything (Best choice)?
 JP Project provide a complete SSO with an Administration panel.
-Check it at [SSO - Full Version](https://github.com/brunohbrito/JPProject.IdentityServer4.SSO)
+Check it at [SSO - Full Version](https://github.com/brunohbrito/JPProject.IdentityServer4.SSO).
+This version has some additional Tables:
+  * Template - store e-mail template
+  * Email - An instance of template with e-mail settings
+  * GlobalSettings - It store settings like E-mail credentials, S3 / Azure Blob settings.
+Logo / Version settings
+  * StoredEvent and EventDetails - Store everything that is happening in your SSO.
+  * DataProtectionKeys and SecurityKeys - Special tables to store Key Material (JWK) and ASP.NET Dataprotection Keys

-* You already have an IdentityServer4 Up and running?
+* You already have an IdentityServer4 Up and running and don't wanna any changes to your current model.
+Only the admin panel?
 Go to [Admin Panel - Light version](https://github.com/brunohbrito/JPProject.IdentityServer4.AdminUI)

 ## Already have an ASP.NET Identity?